Posted Date:September 27, 2013

 Lender/Guaranty Agency Processing Functions

 FFEL Program lenders and guaranty agencies should maintain all operational activities, including the filing of claims and their review and payment.
 Federal Student Aid will accept for processing the Lender’s Interest and Special Allowance Request and Report (ED Form 799/LaRS).
 Guaranty Agencies will be able to submit the Guaranty Agency Financial Report (Form 2000) but they will not be reviewed for further processing.

-If a federal government shutdown does occur and you need assistance, contact the appropriate customer service call center.
-As explained above, most of our call centers will be open during a shutdown.
+If a federal government shutdown does occur and you need assistance, contact the appropriate customer service contact center.
+As explained above, most of our contact centers will be open during a shutdown.
 Otherwise, we will be ready to serve you upon the federal government’s reopening.